aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/renderingfont/_index.md

 ### getSize() {#getSize--}

+<b>@deprecated.</b> Please use the 'size' property instead.
 Gets size of the font in points.

 ```javascript
 getSize() : number;